 4. Context clues

 He was sent to the principal because he made insolent remarks towards his teacher.

-Readers may ponder what “insolent” means, but upon close reading, they will notice that they can easily guess its meaning.
-We, as readers, assume “he” is a student and if the teacher were to send the student to the principal, the remarks made by the student must be unpleasant.
-The reader may argue that the teacher could have dealt with the student himself or herself if the remark made was not very offensive.
-For the student to be brought to the principal’s attention will signal to the reader that the student must have demonstrated disrespect, possibly by spewing abuse at the teacher.
+Readers may ponder what “insolent” means, but upon close reading, they’ll realize that they can easily guess its meaning.
+We, as readers, assume “he” is a student and if the teacher were to send the student to the principal, the remarks made by the student must have been offensive or disrespectful.

-As illustrated above, awareness of contextual cues can help your students guess meanings of unfamiliar words in context.
+As illustrated in this example, awareness of contextual cues can help your students guess the meaning of unfamiliar words in context.
 This skill can be gradually mastered through practice.

 Guessing unfamiliar words from contextual cues trains English language learners not to be too reliant on a dictionary.
 When students are heavily dependent on a dictionary, their reading fluency and comprehension can be disrupted.